ryanenash/dotfiles/.github/README.md

 ## Managing Dotfiles with a Bare Git Repository

 This method allows you to version control your configuration files (dotfiles) directly in your `$HOME` directory.
-It's a powerful alternative to using symlinks, as it keeps your home directory clean while providing full Git functionality.
+An alternative to using symlinks while providing full Git functionality.

 ### ⚙️ Initial Setup